RezaEyvazpour/RezaEyvazpour.github.io/_pages/about.md

 News
 ======
-* [March ’20] Our paper “Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures” is submetted to BMCneurology.{: .text-justify}
+* [March ’20] Our paper “Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures” is submetted to BMCneurology.
+{: .text-justify}
-* [Jan ’20] Our paper “Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures” is submetted to Journal of Advanced Signal Processing.{: .text-justify}
+* [Jan ’20] Our paper “Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures” is submetted to Journal of Advanced Signal Processing.
+{: .text-justify}